 The Fire Authority undertook a wholetime firefighter recruitment campaign to ensure that operational firefighter numbers remained above or at the budgeted position.
 Owing to the lead time required to train firefighters and the estimated retirement profile over the next 18 months, additional firefighters over that budgeted were recruited.
-A separate reserve was earmarked to fund the additional cost and will be applied as is required.
-No application of this reserve was applied in 2019/20, owing to underspends elsewhere in the budget.
+A separate reserve was earmarked to fund the additional cost and will be applied as is required. £575k was applied in 2020/21 to fund the current over establishment of fire fighters to that what was budgeted.